 Doctor of Nursing Practice

-University of Minnesota DNP graduates are known for positively influencing nursing practice and health care delivery for individuals and populations locally, nationally and around the world.
-DNP graduates are in high demand as the need increases to improve health outcomes and care for people with complex, chronic conditions.
+University of Minnesota DNP graduates are known for positively influencing nursing practice and health care delivery.
+Our DNP graduates are in high demand as the need increases to improve health outcomes and care for people with complex, chronic conditions.

 Two paths to completing the DNP degree